dennis-magnusson/BikeWatch/README.md

 # BikeWatch

 BikeWatch is service that monitors forum websites, where people resell old bikes (eg. fillaritori).
 Users of the service can easily view the offerings and set notifications for themselves for certain listings that they are interested in.
-Users will then be notified of new bikes that they are interested in.
+Users will then be notified of new bikes that they are interested in via a Telegram bot.

 # docker compose